pawnbishop/alx-pre_course/README.md

-My first readme which i has updated now
+My first readme which i has updated now like now